"Illustrating Pain Artfully: Chiwan Choi" by Devin R. Hendricks

 There is something poetic about hearing this same, familiar answer in such a seemingly inauthentic and fleeting world.
 It is a joy to come across something real.
 Something that remains throughout a whirlwind of new experiences--the sustainability of habit and personality.

 For some reason, Choi makes me feel as though I have time-traveled, from the Riverside conference room to my computer screen now.
 From his yellow house to my hospital room.
 And, in a few short days, to Woodbury University.
 If given the opportunity, I would thank Douglas Kearney personally for bringing Choi back to writing, and to readings, and to creating content for me to overindulge in.
-For now, I will take another journey through The Yellow House, and patiently wait for Choi’s reading on the 16th.
+For now, I will take another journey through The Yellow House.